 This is pre-release software and should be treated as such.
 We are giving you early access to the beta to enable you to view web transactions.
 Please use this beta as an opportunity to provide feedback and guide us as we add more features and work toward a production release of the SDK.

 New Relic offers support for many of the popular agent languages, including Java, .NET, Node.js, PHP, Python, and Ruby.
-However, we know some of you are looking for insights into web apps written in a variety of languages and environments, which is why we started working on an SDK that could be hooked into any language.
+However, some users are looking for insights into web apps written in a variety of languages and environments, which is why New Relic created an SDK that could be hooked into any language.

 Compatibility and requirements